sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 **Deo** was again a title used by ruling families in northern India, and the name is found in several communities.
 This come from Sanskrit deva ‘god, lord’.
 #### Village headman
 Patel and Patil derive from ‘a piece of land’ and referred to a landowner/tenant farmer.
-Taluqdar = Taluk (depend) + dar (holder).
 Desai = lord of the Desa (land).
 All of them were responsible for collecting taxes for the kings.
 Reddy was another such title.
+Derived from “Rashtrakuta” (Solar Race) which is Sanskrit for “Rettakudi”.
+Rettakudi turned to Rettadi and later Reddy.

 **Chowdhury** were also the head of a community or caste, from Sanskrit /čatus-/‘four- way, all-round’ + /dhurīya/‘undertaking a burden (of responsibility)’. **Deshpande** and Deshmukhs were 'district accountant/leader’, formerly a hereditary office (from Sanskrit /deša/‘country, district’ + /pandita/‘learned man’). **Mehta** was another name used for the Chief (Sanskrit mahita = great and magnify) however in Gujarati it has come to mean ‘teacher’ or ‘accountant’.

 Nath, has its origins in a Sanskrit word “natha” meaning lord.
 Dhar was also village chief, a warlord, or the head accountant.